Wearing and Storing Jewels

 All jewellery benefits from being handled and worn with care, and being kept clean.
 When not wearing jewellery, always keep it in a soft pouch or jewellery box and out of direct sunlight.
 When in transit protect in a box or pouch, don’t take the risk of your jewelry pieces scratching one another.
 Check that fastenings are secure on necklaces and bracelets and that butterflies are tight on earrings, especially when changing clothing.

 Wearing jewellery in bed, while swimming, showering or at the gym should be avoided, and jewellery should be removed when using potentially damaging equipment.
+Apply hair products and toiletries before putting on your jewellery.
 Take care not to knock your rings or bangles on hard surfaces such as door handles or glass tables, as the metal may dent and gemstones can crack or chip, or a setting may loosen.
-A knock onto a hard surface can chip, crack or even shatter a diamond.
-Diamonds are the hardest stone known to man, but are not infallible.
-Apply hair products and toiletries before putting on your jewellery.
+Even diamonds as the hardest stone are not infallible.

 18 Karat White and Yellow Gold

 18k yellow gold is marked 750 it consists of 75% gold, the rest of the alloy is silver and copper.
 18k white gold is 75% fine gold but the rest of the alloy is made up of platinum or palladium.
 18k rose gold contains 75% fine gold but has a little more copper in the rest of the alloy.
 22k yellow gold is marked 916.
 It is 91.67% gold, the rest of the alloy is made up of silver, copper and zinc.
 Platinum is marked 950, it consists of 95% fine platinum and 5% other alloys.
 It is virtually the same colour as 18k white gold.